CSci-153-Web-Systems-and-Technologies/batch-2025-vsu-faculty-of-engineering-web/README.md

-# VSU CET Faculty & Admin Website
+# VSU Faculty & Admin Website

 A Nuxt 3 web application for the Faculty of Engineering Technology (FOC) of Visayas State University.